alleyinteractive/options-importer/readme.txt

 	}
 	add_filter( 'options_import_blacklist', 'my_awesome_plugin_blacklist_options' );

-= I operate a multisite network and [some option or options] should **never** be able to be overridden by the site owner.
-How do I prevent that? =
+= I operate a multisite network and some options should *never* be able to be exported or imported by the site owner.
+Can I prevent that? =

-You have two options.
+You have two options for both exports and imports.

+**Imports**

 First, you can use the `options_import_blacklist` filter and add any options to that array (which is empty by default).
-If your users have access to their theme's code, this isn't 100% safe, because they could override your blacklist using the same filter.
+If your users have access to theme or plugin code, this isn't 100% safe, because they could override your blacklist using the same filter.
 In those cases, there's an emergency ripcord where you can disable options from ever being imported.
 To use this, define the constant `WP_OPTION_IMPORT_BLACKLIST_REGEX` (you'll